kurtbuilds/simple2fa/README.md

     if simple2fa.check_2fa_code(user.otp_secret, "<otp_code>") {
         // 2FA is setup!
     } else {
         // Something went wrong setting up 2FA.
-The user might be using a faulty authenticator app.
+Have the user submit a code again.
     }

     // When the user logs in, validate their password, then respond with